RubenG1019/Project2-Market-Data/README.md

 -     retrieve and print out recommended stocks to pair with the each respective company in your portfolio,

 -     provide a graphical representation of the stock's price at each interval on the given time range.

+## Future Features

+We plan on providing more features in the future, such as:

+- adjusted-for-inflation data,
+- gdp estimates.